margaretmf/margaretmf.github.io/keycreativewriting.md

 ## America, The Country ##
 America is a story of belief.

 America is a story of overcoming.

 America is a story of team spirit.

 America is a story of family.

 America is a story of repentance and reformation.

 America is a story of change.

 America is a story of freedom.

 America is a story of freedom of expression.

 America is a story of Truth.

 America is a story of learning.

 America is a story of spiritual transformation.

 America is a story of perspiration.

 America is a story of courage.

 America is a story of community and communal work.

 America is a story of liberty and liberation.

 America is a story of government.

 Ammerica is a story of redemption.

 America is a story of singing.

 America is a story of music.

 America is a story of sacrifice.

 America is a story of culture.

 America is a story of the fight for independence.

 America is a story of home.

 America is a story of breath and breathing.

 America is a story of religion and a higher spirituality.

 America is a story of progress.

 America is a story of thanksgiving.

 America is a story of exploring.

 America is a story of discovery.

 America is a story of light in the darkness.

 America is a story of pilgrimage.

 America is a story of hard work, perspiration, new ideas, and inspiration.

 America is a story of protest.

 America is a story of marching onward, upward and forward.

 America is a story of neighborhood.

 America is a story of country.

 America is a story of struggles.

 America is a story of education.

 America is a story of adventure.

 America is a story of danger.

 America is a story of wholeness.

-"America is a story of individual and indivisible."
+America is a story of 'individual' and 'indivisible'.

 America is a story of ancestors.

 America is a story of the Spirit.

 America is a story of nature.

 America is a story of churches.

 America is a story of schools.

 America is a story of expression, the reverse of oppression.

 America is a story of healthy conversations.

 America is a story of people who love nature.

 America is a story of neighborhoods.

 America is a story of trailblazers.

 America is a story of stories.

 America is a story of the new birth that was always here.

 America is a story of landmarks.

 America is a story of many and oneness.

 Everyone I see while walking down the street includes everything that belongs to America, all of the people that have gone before us, all of the love expressed by the people that have gone before us, all of the beliefs of the people that have gone before us.
 When I see people online or walking down the street they include everything that belongs to America.